Getting Started with Rails

-By default, rails application don’t write their logs to STDOUT but in a custom file.
-We expect your applications to write all their logging entries to STDOUT and STDERR according to their nature, in accordance to the 12 factors
+By default, Rails applications don’t write their logs to STDOUT but in a custom file.
+We expect your application to write all its logging entries to STDOUT and STDERR according to their nature, in accordance to the 12-factor.

 - Add the following gem in your

 Finalize and deploy